 Call it content, or programming, if you like; that’s what most of the hoteliers are calling it.
 “Director of content” and “director of programming” are titles one sees with increasing frequency across the breadth of the world’s fine hotels.
 Sciò’s full title is, in fact, vice president and creative director of Pellicano Hotels Group – which also includes La Posta Vecchia, the former J Paul Getty estate in Palo Laziale, near Rome, where last May she launched another buzzy event: the MiniMaxi series, a hedonistic weekend intended to convene a cross-section of recognisable names from the worlds of art, fashion, design and media, at which a very Déjeuner sur l’Herbe sort of afternoon in the beautiful grounds is followed by a black-tie candlelit dinner and dancing in La Posta Vecchia’s grand vaulted dining room.

 Not surprisingly, local culture often shapes the form this content takes and the function it serves.
-At The Upper House in Hong Kong, the Up Close series of speakers skews to art, fashion, design and architecture – all touch points both for its affluent global clientele and for the worldly, celebrity-conscious locals who use The Upper House’s public spaces like living rooms (including a stunning 40th-floor space with fireplace designed by André Fu – called, in fact, the Living Room).
+At The Upper House in Hong Kong, the Up Close series of speakers skews to art, fashion, design and architecture – all touch points both for its affluent global clientele and for the worldly, celebrity-conscious locals who use The Upper House’s public spaces like living rooms (including a stunning 49th-floor space with fireplace designed by André Fu – called the Sky Lounge).
 They’re a great hit with hotel guests, but, says general manager Marcel Thoma, “the locals tend to come to our events to be in the orbit of the famous person.
 They arrive, meet and briefly chat, get their picture and go.
 They’re not necessarily interested in really interacting on a topic.”
 This has, he notes, resulted in Q&A sessions of varied success among the featured guests, who have included Victoria Beckham, Phillip Lim and Tom Dixon.
 (One unexpected hit: the architect Thomas Heatherwick, ostensibly there to discuss his rejuvenation of the Pacific Place development, who instead captivated guests with his thoughts on travel, art and life in London, among other extemporaneous topics.)

 Elsewhere, particularly at small rural hotels, the programming takes a more esoteric turn.
 Take, for example, Troutbeck, which opened in late October.
 An 18th-century estate in woodsy upstate New York, it was purchased by the hotelier Anthony Champalimaud and renovated to create a luxuriously appointed retreat.
 A personal passion project to which Champalimaud has dedicated the past three years of his life, Troutbeck will be a nexus of what he calls “intellectual and cultural engagement and fellowship among friends, in a house that’s neither ostentatious nor austere, set in a beautiful landscape.
 What initially attracted us to it was its preeminent history as a gathering place” – for the likes of Sinclair Lewis, Henry Thoreau, Theodore Roosevelt, WEB Du Bois and John Burroughs, luminaries of 19th- and early-20th-century American politics, civic activism and culture.
 “We view that history as preface and precursor to our programmatic ambitions.”
 In its few weeks of operation, these have included the inauguration of a “gentlemen’s salon” evening, at which guests and local residents – many of whom are highly cultivated New Yorkers with weekend homes in adjacent Litchfield County – engaged in conversation with a prominent economist.
 Come the spring, these meetings of minds might be transposed to the surrounding woods, some of them protected as part of an Audubon preserve, in which a long hike will culminate in a picnic supper or hog roast, with the conversation happening beside a roaring fire.
 Champalimaud is shortly to revive Troutbeck Press, which will reprint historical materials produced on the estate (previously privately published in the 1920s and ’30s as the Troutbeck Leaflets) and will eventually publish new and original work, created at Troutbeck and previewed exclusively there for guests, by their creators.